Jama Mosque, Mumbai: Architecture

 The Jama Mosque is a quadrangular structure of brick and stone, completed in the Indo-Islamic style, encircled by a ring of terrace roofed and double storied buildings, the ground floors of which are let out as shops.
 The chief or eastern gate of the mosque leads directly across an open courtyard to the ancient tank, which is now furnished with masonry steps and embankments.
 The tank was built in 1893, and contains approximately 10 ft of water, fed by springs at the bottom.
-The tank contains gold and silver fish and few turtles.
+The tank contains gold and silver fish and a few turtles.
 The tank is used for wudu, and modern sanitation facilities are also available.

 From the depth of the tank rise sixteen black stone arches, constructed in 1874, which support the whole fabric of the mosque, the upper storey upheld by five rows of wooden pillars, each of which contains a receptacle for sacred books.
 The arches in the tank were built in 1874 at a cost of Rs.
 75,000; while other noteworthy additions to the premises were the large windows in the north, east, and south sides constructed in 1898, and the madrasa in 1902, at a cost of Rs.
 20,000.